koculu/ZoneTree/README.md

 ZoneTree is a lightweight, transactional and high-performance LSM Tree for .NET.

-It is four times faster than Facebook's RocksDB and hundreds of times faster than SQLite.
+It is several times faster than Facebook's RocksDB and hundreds of times faster than SQLite.
 It is faster than any other alternative that I have tested so far.
 100 Million integer key-value pair inserts in 20 seconds.
 You may get longer durations based on the durability level.
 For example, with Lazy WAL mode, you can insert 100M integer key-value pairs in 28 seconds.
 Background merge operation that might take a bit longer is excluded from the insert duration because your inserted data is immediately queryable.
 Loading 100M integer key-value pair database is in 812 ms. The iteration on 100M key-value pairs takes 24 seconds.